New estimation methods for extremal bivariate return curves: Discussion

 We have considered the concept of a return curve as a bivariate extension to a return level and introduced novel estimation techniques, illustrating that these methods perform better than an existing approach.
 Furthermore, unlike \citet{Cooley2019}, our methods do not require the form of extremal dependence to be pre-specified: this is an obvious advantage, since determining the extremal dependence structure is seldom straightforward.
 We have also proposed novel uncertainty representation and diagnostic tools for the risk measure.

+For the diagnostic tool proposed in Section \ref{subsec:diagnostic}, we note that extreme survival region probabilities are estimated empirically, meaning the accuracy of such estimates will be directly related to the sample size $n$ and the probability $p$.
+This represents a broader problem within the extremes literature, since, by definition, we will have observed very few extremes values that can be used to verify and justify a given approach.
+This issue is illustrated further in the supplementary material, where we consider decreasing probabilities for a fixed sample size.
+However, as with similar analyses, if the tool appears to illustrate a good fit to the data at less extreme probabilities, we can be more confident in extrapolating to more extreme values.

 While we have focused on bivariate random vectors, both concepts and methodology can be extended to the general multivariate setting.
 However, higher dimensional curves are difficult to visualise and capturing the dependence structures in higher dimensions becomes increasingly complex, since different two dimensional marginals can exhibit different forms of extremal dependence.
 Nevertheless, in the bivariate setting, we believe return curves are a useful tool for researchers to explore joint extremal behaviour and develop a better understanding of potential risks.
 Indeed, return curves are already utilised to analyse risks for ocean and coastal structures.
-However, it is important to note these measures only denote the rarity of events, not impact.
-For example, from the left panel of Figure \ref{fig:case_uncert}, one can observe points `below' (to the south west) the estimated return curve uncertainty region where ozone exceeds $120\mu g/m^3$.
-Therefore, in practice, researchers must carefully consider which regions of the multivariate space are impactful prior to inference.
+It is also important to note this risk measure only denotes the rarity of events, not impact: therefore, in practice, researchers must carefully consider which regions of the multivariate space are impactful prior to inference.

-We have only considered a single type of risk measure in this article but different risk measures will likely be appropriate in different contexts.
-For the air pollutant data, for example, it may be more appropriate to consider alternative measures, such as the set given by

-which can be easily obtained from the return curve via the inclusion-exclusion formula.
-From Figure \ref{fig:case_return_curves}, we would expect this alternative set to contain several ozone values greater than $120\mu g/m^3$.

 As is common in many environmental contexts, the data sets considered in Section \ref{Sec6} both appear to exhibit non-negligible temporal dependence.
-We account for this feature using block bootstrapping to quantify uncertainty, but this creates the additional challenge of block size selection.
+We account for this feature by using block bootstrapping to quantify uncertainty, but this creates the additional challenge of block size selection.
 For this, we use an ad-hoc technique based on examinations of ACF plots.
 An in-depth investigation could improve on this approach through a more robust, theoretically justified resampling scheme.